-1) It is THURSDAY, APRIL 17.
-The Marlins' 1-8 skid is doubly disappointing because two of the losses have been Jose Fernandez starts, and because Giancarlo Stanton's hot power streak is being wasted.
+1) It is SATURDAY, APRIL 19.
+This April's Giancarlo Stanton is the Stanton we've been waiting for.
+This is the Stanton, with a healthy career, who gets to Cooperstown.
 2) In The Previous Blogpost (ITPB): Heat vs. past years poll, Yasiel Puig saga, local money list & more.
 3) Follow on Twitter @gregcote.

 WHAT IS YOUR EXPECTATON FOR HEAT-CHARLOTTE SERIES?: I can't pretend.
 Won't construct false-drama by talking up Charlotte or reminding that upsets happen.
 Won't lie and tell you how worried the Heat are about Al Jefferson and Kemba Walker.
 Um, Miami has beaten the Bobcats 16 games in a row and it's 4-0 this season by a combined 42-point margin.
 So, no, I do not expect a competitive series in the first-rounder that begins here Sunday at 3:30 to launch the Heat's run at a three-peat.
 No, Miami is not as good as last season, as I write in today's lastest column; click on Doubting the Champs to read.
 (Also see the poll results below).
 But LeBron in this season's four meetings scored 151 points -- including that 61-point game -- on 56-for-89 shooting.
 Charlotte has no answer for him.
 Chances are any doubts about Miami's ability to three-peat must wait at least until the second round.
 But enough of my jabberwocky.
 What is your realistic expectation for this series?
 Sweep?
 Competitive?
 Remember I'm asking not how you hope it'll turn out but how you'd honestly bet it will.
 Take a dip in our poll and say why.